jscutlery/semver/README.md

 In sync mode only one tag is created for the whole workspace, the tag prefix is set to `v` by default, which is resolved for instance to `v0.0.1`.

 In independent mode, the tag prefix uses the contextual project name, the default value is `${projectName}-` which is resolved for instance to `my-project-0.0.1`.
-Note that each project in the workspace is versioned with its own tag.
+Note that each project in the workspace is versioned with its tag.

 #### Commit message customization